MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 > - Prioritize the use of PaaS services and Containers where possible to reduce operational complexity and cost.
 >   - Only use IaaS Virtual Machines when required.

--  Right-size the VM sku sizes.
+-  Right-size VM sku sizes to ensure effective resource utilization.
   -  For more detail please refer to this [community blog](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/which-virtual-machine-is-best-for-your-workload-in-azure/ba-p/2262293)

-- For applications and workloads with variying load (e.g. number of active users or requests per second) prioritize the use of [Virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).

-- Deploy three or more Virtual Machines across [Availability zones] (https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) to achieve data center fault tolerance.
+- Deploy three or more Virtual Machines across [Availability zones] (https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
   - If you are deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.

 - For workloads which cannot be deployed acorss Availabity Zones, use Availability Sets with three or more VMs.
   - Availability Sets should only be considered if Availability Zones do not comply with workload requirements, such as for 'chatty' workloads with low latency requirements.

 - To protect against regional outages, deploy application virtual machines across multiple Azure regions.
-  - For HTTTP/S scenarios, prioritize the use Azure Front Door to distribute traffic across active regions, and for non-HTTP/S scenarios Azure Traffic Manager can be used.
-    - Please refer to the [networking and connectivity design area](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing) for further details.
+  - Please refer to the [networking and connectivity design area](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing) for further details about how to optimally route traffic between active deployment region.

 - For workloads which do not support multi-region active-active deployments, provision warm standby virtual machines for regional failover.

+- Prioritize the use of Virtual Machine Scale Sets (VMSS) for scalability and zone-redundancy.
+  - This is particularly importnat for workloads with variying load (e.g. number of active users or requests per second).

-- Prioritize the use of managed images and use automated processes and tools like cloud-init to customize.
+- Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
   - Use Azure Automation Desired State Configuration (DSC) to configure Windows VMs.